Severe Toothache at Night: When Should You See a Dentist?

 Prevention: Reducing the Risk of Toothache

-- Brush twice daily — Use a fluoride toothpaste and a soft-bristled or electric toothbrush for at least two minutes.
+Brush twice daily: Use a fluoride toothpaste and a soft-bristled or electric toothbrush.
+Brush for at least two minutes, paying careful attention to the gum line and all tooth surfaces.

-- Clean between your teeth daily — Interdental brushes or floss help remove plaque and food debris.
+Clean between your teeth daily: Interdental brushes or floss help remove plaque and food debris from areas that a toothbrush cannot reach effectively.

-- Limit sugary and acidic foods and drinks — Frequent consumption of sugar provides fuel for bacteria that cause tooth decay.
+Limit sugary and acidic foods and drinks: Frequent consumption of sugar provides fuel for the bacteria that cause tooth decay.
+Acidic drinks, including fruit juices and fizzy drinks, can erode enamel over time.

-- Wear a mouthguard if you grind your teeth — A custom-fitted mouthguard worn at night can help protect the teeth.
+Wear a mouthguard if you grind your teeth: If bruxism is identified, a custom-fitted mouthguard worn at night can help protect the teeth from excessive wear and reduce jaw discomfort.

 Key Points to Remember